asmidazulkifli/SampleSuperstore/README.md

 # SampleSuperstore
 Sales Analysis using Excel

-This is a sample superstore dataset, which I get from Kagle and the excel file deliver insights on how the company can increase its profits and minimizing the losses with extensive data abalysis.
+This is a sample superstore dataset, which I get from Kagle and the excel file deliver insights on how the company can increase its profits and minimizing the losses with extensive data analysis.

+The project walkthrough includes the following key points:

+Merged data from multiple excel sheets with Microsoft SQL to overcome ambuguity.

-Cleaned the data using Power Query and merging necessary tables to overcome ambuguity
+Cleaned and transform data using Power Query.

-Loaded the datasets to Power Pivot due the large amount of data with the sales data having more than 7 million rows
+Loaded the datasets to Power Pivot due the large amount of data.

 Created relationships; data modeling between the tables via the Diagram View of Power Pivot using many-to-one and one-to-many relationships.